 Mantissa Group initiated a Life Insurance Digital and Core Modernization survey, conducted across life Insurance technology and business leaders, and supplemented by a series of interviews to ensure proper sentiment was captured.
 The survey data and interviews show similarity in the challenges that life insurance companies face as they initiate their modernization journey and simultaneously strive to advance their digital priorities.

-The life insurance industry is evolving to meet the demands in the marketplace.
+The global life insurance industry is evolving to meet the demands in the marketplace.
 Customer and agent expectations are driving the evolution of the industry not only with expectations for flexible product designs to meet life stage needs, but also expectations for a digital experience.

 A digital experience implies several dimensions: education, product flexibility to suit individual needs, easier underwriting, and an omni-channel experiences that includes individual engagement and agent involvement.